Leave this site

 We are working towards developing links with the National Association of Muslim Police, Jewish Police Association, and National Sikh Police Association.
 We are focused on internal and external multifaith engagement in order to be representative of the communities we serve.

 As part of our commitment to improving trust and building confidence with our faith and belief communities, Sussex Police employ a number of CEAs throughout the force.
 The role of a CEA is to act as a local point of contact for individuals or organisations and build good relations with local communities.
 All liaison officer roles are voluntary and require no formal training - just an interest in broadening your understanding and experience.
-A list of CEAs is available on our Faith and Belief page.
+A list of CEAs is available on our Religion and Belief page.

 Our Multifaith Chaplaincy Lead is Frances Novillo, whose team of volunteer chaplains drawn from many faith communities visit police premises to provide wellbeing support and encouragement to officers and police staff in their work, listening without judgement, affirming each individual and caring about what each person believes, whether or not they profess a religious faith.
 Chaplains respect and reflect the diversity of belief within the service and wider community, and we are representative practitioners who, true to our own faith or belief, engage openly and honestly with those of all faiths and none.